 As a bit of background, I believe that almost all of the poems I’ve posted here are of excellent quality, and as far as the fantasy poems, are amongst the best poems of their kind.
 Almost all my poems tell a complete story — and I feel most comfortable when I write that way.
 I also often write in allegory where the poem actually represents a current event put into fantasy.

 For ease of selection, I’ve listed what I consider to be my best poems, including fantasy poems, under a “best poems” heading at the top right of each page.
 Underneath those comes another heading which lists all my poetry in chronological order — most recent first.
 And, if you like fairy tale poems — I’d suggest you start with the one that started it all on this site, Tasmerelda; and its sequel, The Legend of Evermore..
 While I have listed other fantasy poems that I think are better under the “best poems” category — I still consider these two easily among my best fantasy poems.
 Two other very popular poems are “The Dream”, and “The Battlefield Nurse”, and a third and newer fantasy poem, “Snow White”, is definitely more modern in style.
-If you take the time to read a few, you’ll discover that I believe in writing visually.
+I also just finished “An American Hero” which is one of the most powerful poems I’ve ever written — in honor of former Navy Seal Chris Kyle, and all those others who have made the ultimate sacrifice in service to this great country.
+If you take the time to read any of the poems, you’ll discover that I believe in writing visually.
 I think any poetry, especially fantasy poetry, should create an image in your mind, and tell a complete story.
 In fact, almost all of the fantasy poetry here has a background fantasy image that I chose to help reflect the mood of the poem.
 Likewise, you should know that many of my fantasy poems here were written as an allegory to current news events or problems.
 If you read carefully — you may see that.
 However, whatever you chose to look at — I hope you enjoy what you read.
 I also hope that if you enjoy any of the background images, you’ll take the time to visit the website of the artists who created them.
 Anyway, thanks again for stopping by, and if you like what I’ve written — please tell your friends, and let them take a look for themselves.
 The more visits to the site, the more I seem to write.

 Jon H. Gutmacher